Table of Contents

 Charging $2/month means you need 500 members to hit $1,000 MRR.
 Charging $12/month means you need 84.
 Research from Circle’s State of Community report shows membership creators average $94K annually.
 They get there by pricing for value, not volume.
 Start at $10-15/month and adjust based on churn, not gut feeling.

 Members forget.
 Life happens.
 A bot that sends a warning 3 days before expiry and a renewal deep link on expiry day recovers members who would otherwise disappear.
 If your bot does not offer membership renewal automation, you are doing this manually — or losing those members.
+Scheduling high-value content to land just before the renewal window is another lever — see how the broadcast scheduling playbook for paid channels drives renewals through content timing.

 Which Telegram Subscription Bot Should You Pick?

-If your audience is already on Whop: Whop’s 2.7% + $0.30 per transaction fee is low, but it compounds.
+If you need an affiliate program: Whop and BotSubscription both include affiliate tools out of the box.
+Whop charges 2.7% + $0.30 per transaction — low, but it compounds.
 At $5,000/month revenue, you pay $165 in fees.
 At $10,000/month, $330.
 A flat-fee bot costs the same whether you earn $1K or $100K.

-The bottom line: start with a bot that matches your payment needs today and can scale without eating your margins tomorrow.
+The bottom line: start with a non-custodial bot that matches your payment needs today and can scale without eating your margins tomorrow.
 The creator economy is growing at 22.7% CAGR.
 Your tool should grow with you, not tax you more as you succeed.

 For a broader look at access tools, check the tutorials hub.